Merriam Park/Lexington-Hamline Real Estate - St. Paul MN

-Merriam Park, boasts quiet, tree-lined streets, neighborhood groceries, and easy access to both downtowns.
-Primarily made up of professionals, families, and students, all three have a suburban quality and thriving locally owned businesses.
+Merriam Park boasts quiet, tree-lined streets, neighborhood groceries, and easy access to both downtowns.
+Primarily comprised of professionals, families, and students, all three have a suburban quality and thriving locally owned businesses.
 Merriam Park is a well-established, historic neighborhood with an abundance of charm.
 In 1881, John L. Merriam set out to construct a "'suburban residence town" centrally located between both downtowns.
-Merriam, himself, made the daily commute into downtown Minneapolis, a trip that took twelve minutes by train.
-To this day location remains one of Merriam Park's strongest assets (Interstate 94 runs through the neighborhoods’ north end, offering commuters a five-mile trip into either downtown), and the neighborhood lives up to Merriam's original vision with Victorian style homes and four neighborhood parks.
+Merriam, himself, made the daily commute into downtown Minneapolis, which took twelve minutes by train.
+To this day, location remains one of Merriam Park's most substantial assets (Interstate 94 runs through the neighborhoods’ north end, offering commuters a five-mile trip into either downtown).
+The community lives up to Merriam's original vision with Victorian-style homes and four neighborhood parks.
 Unique shops and restaurants highlight the neighborhood's independent personality.
 Try Lula, a vintage clothing store, and O'Gara's Bar and Grill in the neighborhood's retail hub on the corner of Selby and Snelling avenues.

-Merriam Park's identity derives not only from the atmosphere of its scenic riverfront and well-kept homes but also from the interesting people who live here.
-From the long-distance racer who trains by running a marathon every day, to the president of the University of Minnesota, Merriam Parkers treasure their neighbors as well as their neighborhood's aura of urban wilderness.
+Merriam Park's identity derives not only from the atmosphere of its scenic riverfront and well-kept homes but also from the fascinating people who live here.
+From the long-distance racer who trains by running a marathon every day to the president of the University of Minnesota, Merriam Parkers treasure their neighbors as well as their neighborhood's aura of urban wilderness.

 Traces of Merriam Park's exclusive beginnings are still apparent along the Mississippi, where tum-of-the-century Tudor and Arts-and-Crafts style houses line streets shaded by mature, graceful trees.
 The green and fittingly groomed land surrounding the Town and Country Club, located along the river north of Marshall Avenue, adds to Merriam Park's air of grandeur.
 During winter, the country club's gates are left open for cross-country skiers.